lowercase-app/django-taxtea/README.md

 ## Purpose

 Taxes are hard, but that shouldn't stop you from building your dreams.
 When building [lowercase](https://www.lowercase.app), we found out just how hard calculating the _right_ sales tax rate is.
 Thus, TaxTea was born.
 TaxTea does the heavy lifting, and tells you exactly what sales tax, if any, you need to charge your customers.
-So, sit back, sip some tea, and channel your inner [Kermit](https://i.kym-cdn.com/entries/icons/original/000/015/878/thatsnoneofmy.jpg) beacuase tax rates are none of your business...anymore!
+So, sit back, sip some tea, and channel your inner [Kermit](https://i.kym-cdn.com/entries/icons/original/000/015/878/thatsnoneofmy.jpg) because tax rates are none of your business...anymore!

 > Currently only supporting US 🇺🇸